CharlesWB/LicenseStatus/readme.txt

 License Status Release Notes

+TBD v3.6
+- Changed background color from a gradient to a solid faint gray color.

 September 18, 2012 v3.5
 - Added support for situations where the same user/host/display can check out more than one license.
 - Added a column 'Checked out' to display the number of licenses a user has checked out.
 This column is turned off by default.